cybozu/neco-containers/ceph/README.md

 Reference for updating image
 ----------------------------

-This container uses a cybozu's own Ceph [cybozu/ceph][]:neco-release.
+This container uses a cybozu's patched Ceph [cybozu/ceph][]:neco-release.
 It's because using dmcrypt devices that is already encrypted by users is not supported in the upstream's newest stable version (v15.2.1), but the function is  necessary for Neco.

 Our custom Ceph is created as follows to support the above-mentioned feature.